ilpork/Vahti/README.md

 ## Requirements
 For sending alerts by email or to publish for a generic MQTT client:
-1) A server (Linux/Windows/Mac) where to run the server part (Vahti.DataBroker, Vahti.BluetoothGw and Vahti.Mqtt).
+1) A server (Linux/Windows/Mac) where to run the server part (Vahti.DataBroker, Vahti.Collector and Vahti.Mqtt).
 Raspberry Pi 2/3/4 is fine for that purpose
 2) Have some measurement sources to publish measurement data using MQTT

+To support showing data in mobile requires in addition to above:

+3. Android device (app should work on iOS too, but requires Apple developer license, so iOS version has been on side track)
+4. Google Firebase realtime database needed for data storage to use the mobile app (free)

-For full setup with mobile app and push notifications requires in addition:
+For full setup with mobile app and push notifications requires in addition to above:
 1. Visual Studio 2019 (Community edition is fine) to build the mobile app
-2. Android device (app should work on iOS too, but requires Apple developer license, so iOS version has been on side track)
-3. Google Firebase realtime database needed for data storage to use the mobile app (free)
 4. Google Firebase project needed to get Push notifications on Android (free)
 5. Microsoft Azure account and notification hub needed for push notifications (free)